 The council has been given a government grant to partially fund the programme, with a view to looking at how self-driving buses like this one can be used to boost overall take-up of public transport options.

-The trial will be using the Adastra prototype from New Zealand firm Ohmio, where the shuttle was built.
-It has no steering wheel or driving seat and can seat up to 14 passengers travelling at speeds up to 40mph, but for this study it will be restricted to eight passengers and 15mph, and a safety operator will be on board.
+The trial will be using the Adastra prototype from New Zealand firm Ohmio.
+It has no steering wheel or driving seat and can seat up to 14 passengers at up to 40mph, but for this study it will be restricted to eight passengers and 15mph, and a safety operator will be on board.